What it’s really like to attend the Met Gala, according to a billionaire

 Yu, a former co-host and regular attendee of the Met Gala, reveals what it’s like when you step inside the exclusive event

-Hosted at New York’s Metropolitan Museum of Art, the most important night in fashion will return to it’s pre-pandemic schedule by taking place on the first Monday of May (2 May).
+Hosted at New York’s Metropolitan Museum of Art, the most important night in fashion has returned to it’s pre-pandemic schedule by taking place on the first Monday of May (2 May).

 From fashion designers to artists and models to musicians, the Gala hosts global A-listers who come together to celebrate a themed night of art, fashion and notoriety while raising money for the museum’s Costume Institute.